ndori/RxLoading/README.md

  - layout **`customNoDataStateLayout`** - for the empty state.
  - layout **`customLoadingFailedStateLayout`**- for the error state.

-some code is needed in order to change it's state, add listeners etc. although you can use it without `RxLoading` (and in some scenarios you might want to) it is advised to let `RxLoading` handle the heavy lifting, you can scroll down to find how to use on your own
+some code is needed in order to change its state, add listeners etc. although you can use it without `RxLoading` (and in some scenarios, you might want to) it is advised to let `RxLoading` handle the heavy lifting, you can scroll down to find how to use on your own

 ## **RxLoading Usage**
-Some of it's features are listed above, let's see how we use it.
+Some of its features are listed above, let's see how we use it.

 `networkCall().
 `**`compose(RxLoading.<>create(loadingLayout))`**`